itsme2417/PolyMind/README.md

 - A Python interpreter.

 The web parts (HTML, JS, CSS, and Flask) are written entirely by Mixtral.
+Note: The python interpreter is intentionally delayed by 5 seconds to make it easy to check the code before its ran.

 ## Installation
 1. Clone the repository: `git clone https://github.com/yourusername/polymind.git`